The Curious Case of Benign Memorization: Discussion and Conclusion

 In this work we have identified the surprising phenomenon of benign memorization, demonstrating that generalization and memorization are not necessarily at odds.
 We put forward an interpretation through the lens of model capacity, where the inflation in sample size forces the model to exploit the correlation structure by learning the invariance with respect to the augmentations.
 Furthermore, we have shown that invariance learning happens largely in the encoder, while the projector performs the noisy memorization task.

 Our findings underline the complicated and mysterious inner workings of neural networks, showing that generalization can be found where we least expect it.
 To describe benign memorization, a complete generalization theory needs to capture the strong implicit bias built into deep models, which enables a clean separation of noise and signal.
 Secondly, such a theory needs to incorporate feature learning, as benign memorization only emerges in the encoder.
 Both those goals remain very challenging.
 In particular, we speculate that the line of work based on the \textit{neural tangent kernel} \citep{jacot2018neural} which connects SGD-optimized neural networks in the infinite width regime and the realm of kernels cannot explain benign memorization.
 In fact, in this regime the weights do not move from initialization, thus preventing feature learning.
-On the other hand, approaches that aim at computing perturbative finite width corrections to these kernels \citep{hanin2019finite, zavatone2021asymptotics} might be a promising approach to explain the phenomenon of benign memorization, as they incorporate feature learning.
+Some recent works have pushed further and study neural networks outside of the kernel regime \citep{NEURIPS2019_5857d68c, AllenZhu2020BackwardFC} and we believe that the developed tools could be very helpful in understanding benign memorization.
+Another promising direction are perturbative finite width corrections to NTKs \citep{hanin2019finite, zavatone2021asymptotics} which also incorporate feature learning.
 We leave exploring benign memorization in such a mathematical framework as future work.